abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

   meaning to forbit.

-    With those things having been done it had been the custom of departing and returning again for the sake of seizing food, nevertheless common and harmless; which they themselves had desisted to do after my proclaimation, by which, according to your orders, I had forbidden to be a brotherhood.
+    With those things having been done it had been the custom of departing and returning again for the seizing of food, nevertheless common and harmless;
+    which itself they stopped to do after my proclaimation, by which, according to your orders, I had forbidden there to be brotherhoods.

 19. *Quo magis necessarium credidi ex duabus ancillis, quae ministrae dicebantur, quid esset ueri, et per tormenta quaerere.*

+- *quo* is another connective relative.
 - *credidi* from *credo, credere, credidi, creditus* is 1st singular perfect active indicative, meaning to trust.
 - *dicebantur* from *dico, dicere, dixi, dictus* is 3rd plural imperfect passive indicative, meaning to say.
 - *esset* is 3rd singular imperfect active subjunctive.
+- *ueri* is a partitive genitive.
 - *quaerere* from *quaero, quaerere, quaesivi, quaesitus* is the present active infintive, meaning to seek.

-    Because of those things I believed it more necessary to seek even through torture what were the true things from the two slave girls, who were called attendants.
+    All the more by these things I believed that it was more necessary to seek even through torture what of truth it was from the two slave girls, who were called attendants.

 20. *Nihil aliud inueni quam superstitionem prauam et immodicam.*